SH20RAJ/gliJS/README.md

 - `animate(properties, duration, easing, completeCallback)`: Animates CSS properties of the selected elements.

+For more detailed information on each method and its parameters, please refer to the [API Documentation](API.md).

 ## Examples

 ### Example 1: Hiding an Element